SushantMuneshwar/Store_Time_Series_Analysis/README.md

 - Holiday effect which occur on irregular schedules over a day or a period of days.

 - Error terms is what is not explained by the model.

+Prophet is an additive regression model with a piecewise linear or logistic growth curve trend.
+It includes a yearly seasonal component modeled using Fourier series and a weekly seasonal component modeled using dummy variables.